CU Boulder students can start a new recognized student organization (RSO) by following the steps and policies outlined below.

 - Ideas for programs, events or activities you anticipate the organization having

-There are some minimum requirements for all RSOs.
-Be sure you're meeting them before visiting:
+- There are some minimum requirements for all RSOs.
+Be sure your proposed RSO meets the following requirements before you go on to the next steps.

 - Free and open to all students